AlexaH88/anthemology/README.md

 -   The Website was tested on Google Chrome, Firefox, and Microsoft Edge browsers.

--   The website was viewed on a variety of devices such as Desktop up to 28 inch screen with 4k resolution, Laptop, Pixel 3a, Pixel 4, Samsung Galaxy Tab S5e.
+-   The website was viewed on a variety of devices such as Desktop up to 28 inch screen with 4k resolution, Laptop, Pixel 3a, Pixel 4, Samsung Galaxy Tab S5e, iPhone 11.

 -   A large amount of testing was done to ensure that all pages were linking correctly.